 The methanol and water extracts of M. oleifera leaf and root inhibited the 6-hydroxylation of testosterone by CYP3A4 present in human liver microsomes.
 Activity decreased with increasing inhibitor concentration.
 The estimated IC50 values are 0.5 and 2.5 mg/ml for methanol and waterleaf extracts, respectively.
-The human CYP3A4 inhibitory activity exhibited in vitro makes Moringa a potential risk for herb/ARV interactions for individuals in HAART 34.
+The human CYP3A4 inhibitory activity exhibited in-vitro makes Moringa a potential risk for herb/ARV interactions for individuals in HAART 34.

-The coagulation effectiveness of M. oleifera varies depending on the initial turbidity and it has been reported that M. oleifera could reduce turbidity by between 92% and 99% 29.
-Moringa seeds also have softening properties in addition to being a pH correctant (alkalinity reduction), as well as exhibiting a natural buffering capacity, which could handle moderately high to high alkaline surface and ground waters.
+The coagulation effectiveness of M. oleifera varies depending on the initial turbidity, and it has been reported that M. oleifera could reduce turbidity by between 92% and 99% 29.
+Moringa seeds also have to soften properties in addition to being a pH corrected (alkalinity reduction), as well as exhibiting a natural buffering capacity, which could handle moderately high to high alkaline surface and ground waters.
 The Moringa seeds can also be used as an antiseptic in the treatment of drinking water.
 Ongoing research is attempting to characterize and purify the coagulant components of Moringa seeds 7, 29.
-It is believed that the seed is an organic natural polymer.
-The active ingredients are dimeric proteins with a molecular weight of about 1300 Da and an iso-electric point between 10 and 11 29.
+It is believed that the seed is a natural organic polymer.
+The active ingredients are dimeric proteins with a molecular weight of about 1300 Da and an isoelectric point between 10 and 11.
+29

 The protein powder is stable and totally soluble in water.
 Moringa coagulant protein can be extracted by water or salt solution (commonly NaCl).
 The amount and effectiveness of the coagulant protein from salt and water extraction methods vary significantly.
-In crude form, the salt extract shows a better coagulation performance than the corresponding water extract (30).
+In crude form, the salt extract shows a better coagulation performance than the corresponding water extract 30.
 This may be explained by the presence of a higher amount of soluble protein due to the salting-in phenomenon.
 However, purification of the M. oleifera coagulant protein from the crude salt extract may not be technically and economically feasible.